What Are Black Triangles?

 Both questions come up constantly, so here’s the straight answer.

 Do they mean bone loss?
 Sometimes.
 If you have periodontal disease, the bone supporting your teeth is lost and the gum tissue follows it down.
-But plenty of patients have black triangles with healthy bone.
+Plenty of patients have black triangles with healthy bone.
 The papilla can recede from gum-only causes (brushing trauma, age, or the way teeth contact each other after orthodontic treatment like braces or Invisalign) without any bone involvement.

 Can Black Triangles Be Fixed?